 Updated Booster (Bivalent) Doses available for all people 12 years and older, at least 2 months after any previous dose and COVID-19 Vaccine for Children Age 6 months and Older are Approved.

-Individuals 12 years and older who received a Pfizer-BioNTech or Moderna COVID-19 vaccine are recommended to receive a booster dose 5 months or more after their initial series: (Register to receive a booster using the link above for scheduling vaccines.)
+Individuals 12 years and older who received a COVID-19 vaccine primary series are recommended to receive a booster (bivalent) dose 2 months or more after their most recent dose: (Register to receive a booster using the link above for scheduling vaccines.)